Appearance

 Threats:

-- BSC's Faraflex (in development) will add integrated map+ablate to FARAPULSE
+- BSC's Faraflex will add integrated map+ablate to FARAPULSE

 - Abbott Volt gives EnSite X a PFA anchor